 - Corn Ethanol Fuel Supplements – Gasoline additives (E10, E15 & E85) production by farm co-ops and independents.

 - Cellulosic Alcohols – Produced from fibers and by-products of surface agriculture.

-- Oil from Coal – High Temperature/Pressure Steam Injection into Coal Process.
+- Oil From Coal – High Pressure Steam Injection into Coal Process.
 No cost-to-benefit analysis available.
 South Africa produces.

 - Etcetera – The list goes on.